MaqsudovJamshed/Trading-and-Investing/README.md

 # Trading and Investing Project: Bitcoin
-Analyzed the relationship between Bitcoin and six stock market indexes to understand their financial dynamics
+Analyzed the relationship between Bitcoin and six stock market indices to better understand their financial dynamics.

 # Content

 1. Context
 2. Macroeconomic indicators: The impact on the stocks
 3. Bitcoin vs Traditional assets